Pull to refresh

 Overview

 Xi Jinping appointed all seven members of China's Central Military Commission in 2022.
-By early February 2026, only one remains—besides Xi himself.
+By February 2026, only two remained: Xi and anti-corruption chief Zhang Shengmin.
 The investigation of Zhang Youxia, Xi's childhood friend and the PLA's most senior combat-experienced officer, marks the most dramatic purge of China's military leadership since the Cultural Revolution.
-Expert analysis confirms the purge has reached unprecedented scale: the senior ranks of the PLA are now described as "in tatters," with the CMC whittled down to just Xi and anti-corruption chief Zhang Shengmin.

 Key Indicators